 I am a huge fan of baby-wearing.
 Getting baby to sleep can be tricky, but not when they are tucked into a wrap close to mom or dad.

 Knit Wrap (such as the Solly)

-I LOVE my Solly Wrap (full selection here) and was able to use it right away with our little girl.
+I LOVE my Solly Baby Wrap (you can purchase these from Solly or a few colors at Nordstrom) and was able to use it right away with our little girl.
 Definitely practice before baby arrives and it’ll be a lot easier to wrap that tiny newborn!
-The Moby wrap is also a popular choice, though I have not used it myself.
+You can read my full review of the Solly Wrap here.

 Ring Sling (such as Wild Bird or Hope and Plum)

 Though the ring sling can be used for newborns, I find it a lot more comfy now that our little one is older/has better head control.
 The great thing about the sling is that it is a really fast option for taking baby in and out.

 As our daughter grows I expect that I’ll use a more structured carrier (such as an Ergo), but for now we are loving these options!